 Governments and practitioners have a suite of legal tools at their disposal with which to hold state actors, state proxies, non-state actors, and affiliated entities to account for human rights violations, atrocity crimes, financial abuses, and acts of terrorism, among other offenses.
 However, despite their potential potency, these tools are often under-utilized.

-The Atlantic Council’s Strategic Litigation Project will seek to inject fresh thinking into how governments and practitioners can apply legal tools to advance human rights and democracy around the world.
+The Atlantic Council’s Strategic Litigation Project injects fresh thinking into how governments and practitioners can apply legal tools to advance human rights and democracy around the world.

 Why strategic litigation?

 Legal measures target those in power who abuse their authority.

 Litigation strengthens the international rules-based order and is a targeted, surgical measure aimed at holding violators accountable.

 Litigation gives voice to victims and empowers civil society.

 When civil society is emboldened they push back on their own leaders to demand human rights abiding, transparent, democratic governance.